Ag Exemption Texas: 2026 Qualification Rules and County Filing Deadlines

 What the Ag Exemption Actually Does

-Texas Tax Code Section 23.41 establishes open-space land designation, commonly called the ag exemption.
+Texas Tax Code Subchapter D, Sections 23.51 through 23.60, establishes the open-space land designation, commonly called the ag exemption.
 The program shifts valuation from highest and best use market value to productivity value based on the land's capacity to produce agricultural goods.
+Section 23.41 is a different program, the older 1-d appraisal in Subchapter C, which carries much tighter ownership and income tests.

 The result: property valued at $10,000 per acre market rate might assess at $250-$500 per acre productivity value.
 On a 100-acre tract, annual tax bills drop from roughly $20,000-$30,000 to under $1,000 in most counties.